 PTI is available for adult defendants that generally reside in the State of New Jersey.
 If a person has a previous criminal record they usually will not be eligible for the PTI program.
 Also if a person has used PTI once before or another similar diversionary program like Conditional Discharge they will not be eligible for PTI.

 To see if you qualify you should consult with an experienced criminal defense attorney that practices in New Jersey.
-An attorney can help guide you through the process and argue your case for admission in court.
+An attorney can help guide you through the process and argue your case for admission.
 The application process is not simple and includes an interview with the Criminal Division of the Superior Court.
-If you have committed a first offense for a crime in New Jersey or you made an attempt to apply for PTI and was denied call The Rosenblum Law Firm today for a free consultation about your case.
+If you have committed a first offense for a crime in New Jersey or you made an attempt to apply for PTI and were denied, call The Rosenblum Law Firm today for a free consultation about your case.